AmpereComputing/terraform-oci-ampere-a1-AlmaLinux/README.md

 ## What exactly is Terraform doing

-The goal of this code is to supply the minimal ammount of information to quickly have working Ampere A1 instances on OCI ["Always Free"](https://www.oracle.com/cloud/free/#always-free).
+The goal of this code is to supply the minimal ammount of information to quickly have working Ampere A1 instances running AlmaLinux on OCI ["Always Free"](https://www.oracle.com/cloud/free/#always-free).
 To keep things simple, The root compartment will be used (compartment id and tenancy id are the same) when launching the instance.

 Addtional tasks performed by this code: